dvkramer/kramer-ui/README.md

 * **Responsive Layout**: Adjusts the chat area width based on the window size.
 * **Status Bar**: Displays connection status and generation progress.

-## Usage (for the Executable)
+## Usage

-This repository likely contains the source code for the executable.
-If you have the executable file (e.g., `KramerUI.exe`), follow these steps:
+To use Kramer UI for Ollama, download the executable file from the releases page and follow these steps:

-1.  **Ensure Ollama is Running**: Make sure your Ollama server is running locally on `http://127.0.0.1:11434` (or your configured host) and that you have models pulled.
+1.  **Ensure Ollama is Running**: Make sure  Ollama is running and that you have models pulled.
 2.  **Launch the Executable**: Double-click the executable file you've obtained.
 3.  **Select a Model**: Once the application connects, choose an available model from the dropdown menu at the top right.
 4.  **Start Chatting**: Type your message in the input box and press Enter or click the "Send" button.